GenProgJS/GenProgJS/index.md

 ## Results
 GenProgJS found plausible repairs for 31 bugs in 6 Node.js projects.
 In the following table we summarize the results.
 The numbered columns (from column 3 to 8) indicate the number of generated patches in each independent run.
-The shapes in column 2 have the following meaning: :heavy_check_mark: syntactic match, :ballot_box_with_check: semantic match, :negative_squared_cross_mark: uncertain.
+The shapes in column 2 have the following meaning: :heavy_check_mark: syntactic match, :white_check_mark: semantic match, :negative_squared_cross_mark: uncertain.

 | Bug Id | Correct fix? | #1 | #2 | #3 | #4 | #5 |
 |---|---|---|---|---|---|---|